 In their first weeks and months, babies learn to use their eyes—and their eyes actually learn how to see.
-While each eye has physical structure it needs to begin to see normally, the two eyes haven’t learned to work together yet—and this “binocular vision,” develops quickly throughout the first few weeks and months of life.
+While each eye has physical structure it needs to begin to see normally, the two eyes haven’t learned to work together yet.
+This “binocular vision,” develops quickly throughout the first few weeks and months of life.

 In this critical first year, your baby’s brain and eyes begin to coordinate images and remember what they’ve seen.
 You can participate in your newborn’s eye development and health as a normal part of your time with your baby.
 Proper stimulation can increase curiosity, attention span, memory, and nervous system development.
 So be sure to give your baby plenty of interesting things to see.